RohanIAzad/Thesis-on-ASHRAE-dataset/README.md

 They are- 0: Electricity, 1: Chilled water, 2: Steam, 3: Hot water
 The calculations were divided into 4 parts based on these meter types.
 The individual files are called:
-1. ASHRAE GPU-Chilled water.ipynb
+1. ASHRAE Chilled water.ipynb
-2. ASHRAE GPU-Chilled water (Feature engineering).ipynb
+2. ASHRAE Chilled water (Feature engineering).ipynb
-3. ASHRAE GPU-Steam.ipynb
+3. ASHRAE Steam.ipynb
-4. ASHRAE GPU-Steam(deleting outliers).ipynb
+4. ASHRAE Steam(deleting outliers).ipynb
-5. ASHRAE GPU-Electricity.ipynb
+5. ASHRAE Electricity.ipynb
-6. ASHRAE GPU-Hot water.ipynb.
+6. ASHRAE Hot water.ipynb.

-Finally, a cleaner and final version of chilled_water notebook has been uploaded as “ASHRAE-final chilled water.ipynb”
+Data loading and data preparation for all teh fiels in the list above is the same.
+But training and test split is different depending on the meter type.
+Also, the algorithms that were best for predicting meter readings in KWH each of the meter types were different.